ben-hodgson/blog/README.md

 # blog

-## This is the reop for the static files of my blog
+## This is the repo for the static files of my blog